Integrated accounting software: Key features and top solutions

 Similarly, thanks to readily available data and automation capabilities, hedge accounting workflows can also become simpler with an integrated accounting system.

-Lack of insight into AP and AR metrics
+Lacks insight into AP and AR metrics

 AP and AR provide insight into your company's ability to create efficiency and lower unnecessary expenses, using metrics to track progress.
-Some of these metrics include:
+All these metrics rely on financial data, and integrated accounting systems offer advantages.

-- Day sales outstanding: how quickly are you collecting on invoices?
+- Day sales outstanding: How quickly are you collecting on invoices?

-- Dispute to invoice rates: how accurate are your invoices?
+- Dispute to invoice rates: How accurate are your invoices?

-- Percent of early discounts captured: are you saving money when paying supplier invoices?
+- Percent of early discounts captured: Are you saving money when paying supplier invoices?

 Can you predict the balance sheet after-effects of switching WIP thresholds on your balance sheet?
 If you're struggling to understand the financial implications of your inventory processes, an integrated accounting system that incorporates inventory management is essential.